 - In collaboration with the Department of Pediatric Radiology and the Society for Fetal Urology, pediatric urological surgeon Jeffrey Campbell, MD, is working to refine prenatal imaging tests to identify urinary and genital organ irregularities at and before birth.

-- In collaboration with Anna Malykhina, MD, at the University of Colorado, Duncan Wilcox, MD, and Nao Iguchi, MD, are studying the effect of partial bladder outlet obstruction to assess signs of the obstruction.
+- In collaboration with Anna Malykhina, MD, and Nao Iguchi, MD,at the University of Colorado, and Duncan Wilcox, MD, are studying the effect of partial bladder outlet obstruction to assess signs of the obstruction.
 By studying hypoxia pathways, they hope to find new types of treatment.
 In addition, they are studying the interaction between bladder and bowel nerve function and its possible effect on children with dysfunctional elimination syndrome.

 Learn more about the Department of Pediatric Urology.